 How can writing serve the truth and the reader in a complex world?

-English - Writing is a Bachelor of Arts degree within the English Department.
+English Writing is a Bachelor of Arts degree.
 It is offered as an honours major, a major, and as a minor.

 Right from the start, small seminar-style classes provide you with a broad overview of different writing styles, where students participate in group discussions, peer review classmates' work, and critically analyze different writing styles with the support of faculty who are accomplished and published authors themselves.